nemethconsulting/uw-rhs/docs/res-games.md

 Update specific fields in a team's game schedule.

-Replaces the entire schedule for the team specified by id.
-Partial updates to the seasonGames array are not supported.
+This operation replaces the entire schedule for the specified team.
+Partial updates to the `seasonGames` array are not supported.

-#### Example Request
+#### Example request

 ```bash
 curl -X PATCH {base_url}/games/5 \